shawnferry/HOL7712-gitbook/setup/steps.md

 $$

 1. We are not making any changes to setup.pp but briefly note the appearance of the file at this time.
 This fairly simple manifest contains a set of resource definitions used to bring a fresh system into the starting state for the lab.
+Run the following command:
   `vi HOL7712-Solaris-Puppet/setup.pp`

 ![](/images/SETUP-001-vi-setup.png)![](/images/SETUP-002-setup-before.png)